tobyyosoba777/Phone-Number-Tracker/README.md

 ## Run:
 <br>

-Open `myNumber.py` and edit the "number" variable value on line 1 with the number you want to track and save and run the numberLocation.py
+Open `myNumber.py` and edit the "number" variable value on line 1 with the number you want to track and save and run the numberLocation.py . after doing this, open the directory of the python file and you would see a new html file that was created when the python file was executed
+The html file contains the map location of the number for better visualisation.

 ### Socials: